emilydumas/genuslab-vr/README.md

 A VR experience for Oculus Rift + Touch to explore drawing on a genus two surface and its universal cover, which updates both pictures in real time.
 This is meant to be used to understand the universal covering of a hyperbolic surface.
 Developed in [Unity 3D](http://unity3d.com/unity).

-## Status
+## Development Status

-Pre-alpha.
-Basic features are still under development.
+Alpha.
+Basic drawing (and erasing) features work, but the interface is rather spartan and there is no in-app help or documentation.

-This is a Fall 2018 project in the [Mathematical Computing Laboratory](http://mcl.math.uic.edu/) at UIC.
+This program was developed in a Fall 2018 project in the [Mathematical Computing Laboratory](http://mcl.math.uic.edu/) at UIC.

 ## Requirements